 In this article, we will be reviewing all of the reasons why and the steps of how to grow Jerusalem artichokes in your garden including the plant’s benefits, the best location to plant them, when to plant Jerusalem artichokes, how to plant and care for them, and if they require replanting for the next growing season.

 Why Are Jerusalem Artichokes a Good Addition to Your Garden?

-Jerusalem artichokes are a great addition to any food garden because of their high harvest yield and their low maintenance nature.
+Jerusalem artichokes are a great addition to any food garden because of their high harvest yield of edible tubers and their low maintenance nature.
 If you are an amateur gardener, Jerusalem artichokes are a great starter plant because they don’t require much care and maintenance aside from water and sun.

 They are also great for attracting pollinators.
 The bright yellow flowers of Jerusalem artichokes draw in birds, bees, and butterflies to encourage seed pollination.
 You also don’t have to worry about not getting a large enough crop as these plants will spread across large stretches of territory and may outcompete any weeds that threaten to invade.